 Among the biggest sources of consternation for seniors facing the prospect of moving into a nursing home-type setting are a perceived loss of freedom, a fear of declining communication with friends and family, and a sense of unease about the quality of care they will receive.
-In a collective rebuke of the traditional notion of moving into a nursing home setting, senior citizens across the nation are partaking in a movement defined by the concepts of exercising autonomy and personal choice, of being self-reliant, and of proudly relishing in the act of taking care of and exacting control within their own lives.
+In a collective rebuke of the traditional notion of moving into a nursing home setting, senior citizens across the nation are partaking in a movement defined by the concepts of exercising autonomy and personal choice, of being self-reliant, and of proudly relishing in the act of taking care of and exacting control over their own lives.

 With modern times offering a deluge of senior-friendly tech options with tech support, aging seniors are now more than ever able to safely and securely reside within the comfortable confines of their own home in a confident and self-reliant manner that promotes pride and autonomy.
 Built specifically with older adult and senior citizen living in mind, there is a vast selection of smartphones, tablets, laptops, and applications available that cater to the health and overall wellness of the elderly.

 Smartphones and large touch screen tablets with pre-programmed apps such as medication reminders and laptops come equipped with large buttons, clear interfaces, and easy-to-understand processes while downloadable additional apps can be installed that let friends and family easily check in on their elderly loved one while providing GPS functionality and more.

 Among the most popular devices used by senior citizens today are all-in-one style medical alert system devices equipped with large buttons, GPS, fall notifications, and other features that instantly notify family members if the wearer has fallen and experienced injury—friends and family members can’t be there 24/7, after all.

 In addition to the many tech options available on today’s market catering to the health, safety, and security of senior citizens are basic yet invaluable strategies that a senior citizen can undertake to create a pleasantly enjoyable in-home living experience that is full of vitality, providing a level of comfort that just can’t be found elsewhere.

 Strategies for A Safe At-Home Experience for Seniors